The Most Influential Figures in Crypto Right Now, Backed by Evidence

 Ethereum's co-founder remains the single most important technical voice in crypto, and 2025 gave him fresh ammunition.
 Under Buterin's direction, Ethereum completed the Pectra upgrade in May 2025 and the Fusaka upgrade in December 2025.
 Together, these changes doubled the gas limit from 30 million to 60 million, expanded blob capacity for cheaper layer-2 transactions, and pushed zkEVM proving times from 16 minutes down to 16 seconds, a 60x improvement.

 But Buterin's influence extends beyond upgrades.
 In early 2026, he published a pointed critique of layer-2 networks, arguing that most still rely on centralized sequencers and function more like "centralized databases dressed in blockchain clothing" than true extensions of Ethereum.
-He introduced the CROPS framework (Censorship Resistance, Open Source, Privacy, Security) for the Ethereum Foundation and pushed privacy to the top of the development agenda, citing AI-driven surveillance as a growing threat.
+He introduced the CROPS framework (Censorship Resistance, Open Source, Privacy, Security) for the Ethereum Foundation and pushed privacy to the top of the development agenda.

 Paolo Ardoino, CEO of Tether